 As Michigan is beginning to experience surging cases, Governor Gretchen Witmer has called on the federal government to step up to meet national needs.
 “What I’ve gotten back is that vendors with whom we’ve procured contracts — they’re being told not to send stuff to Michigan,” Whitmer said in an interview.

 In his defense of withholding aid to Michiganders, he blamed Whitmer for not being “appreciative” of his efforts.
 “I say, ‘Mike, don’t call the governor in Washington, you’re wasting your time with him.
 Don’t call the woman in Michigan,’ ” Trump said.
 “You know what I say.
 If they don’t treat you right, I don’t call.”

 Trump does not consider himself a public servant.
-Instead, he views himself as a monarch, treating criticism as a personal insult, which he equates with treason.
-In response to pleas from governors for perosnal protection equipment and ventilators, he has told the states to get them themselves, at the same time telling vendors not to sell to them.
+He views himself as a monarch, treating criticism as a personal insult, which he equates with treason.
+In response to pleas from governors for personal protection equipment and ventilators, he has told the states to get them themselves, at the same time telling vendors not to sell to them.
 His conduct is inhumane.
 He passed vengeful a couple of exits back.

 New York has reported a little under 40,000 cases.
 Andrew Cuomo, its governor, called for 30,000 ventilators.
 To date, it has gotten 4,000.
 Trump said on Fox this past Friday, “I don’t believe you need 40,000 or 30,000 ventilators.”